thatfrankwayne/TA_network-port-numbers/README.md

 ## Support Contact

-Contact [the developer](mailto:frank.wayne@northwestern.edu) with questions, bug reports or change requests.
-You can also refer to the [GitHub repository](https://github.com/thatfrankwayne/TA_network-port-numbers).
+Contact [the developer](mailto:frank.wayne@northwestern.edu?subject=TA_network-port-numbers) with questions, bug reports or change requests.
+You can also refer or contribute to the [GitHub repository](https://github.com/thatfrankwayne/TA_network-port-numbers).